-Leucorrhoea (Vaginitis) isa common gynaecological problem faced by many women of all ages across the globe.
+Leucorrhoea (Vaginitis) is a common gynecological problem faced by many women of all ages across the globe.
 It is a condition, where a whitish fluid is discharged from the genitals of a woman.
-In order to maintain a healthy vagina and flush out harmful microorganisms from the vagina the body discharges a pale white and odourless fluid.
+To maintain a healthy vagina and flush out harmful microorganisms from the vagina, the body discharges a pale white and odorless fluid.
 But when there is an infection in the vagina, the discharge takes on a different form and is called leucorrhoea.
-Normally, vaginal discharge happens in regular variations of amount and consistency during the course of the menstrual cycle.
-A greater than usual amount is normal in pregnancy, and a decrease is to be expected after delivery, duringlactation and after menopause.
+Normally, vaginal discharge happens in regular variations of amount and consistency during the menstrual cycle.
+A greater than usual amount is normal in pregnancy, and a decrease is to be expected after delivery, during lactation, and after menopause.

 Types of Leucorrhoea

 There are two types of leucorrhoea namely: physiological and pathological.
 Physiological leucorrhoea occurs due to a change in estrogen levels, which may be caused due to change in hormones during pregnancy, ovulation, or sexual excitement.
 It is generally harmless and may not be needed to be worried about.

 However, Pathological Leucorrhoea could be due to nutritional deficiencies or dysfunction in the genital tract and could be indicative of an infection or an underlying gynecological condition.

 The whitish fluid discharge is mostly experienced in the course of puberty, while the sexual structures of the female are evolving.
 The pH balance of the vagina fluctuates during the cycle and is the least acidic on the days just before and during menstruation.